eslint/eslint/docs/src/use/configure/migration-guide.md

 * [eslintrc configuration files](configuration-files)
 * [flat configuration files](configuration-files-new)

-## Start Using `eslint.config.js`
+## Start Using Flat Config Files

-Starting with ESLint v9.0.0, the `eslint.config.js` file format will be the default configuration file format.
-Once ESLint v9.0.0 is released, you can start using the `eslint.config.js` file format without any additional configuration.
+Starting with ESLint v9.0.0, the flat config file format will be the default configuration file format.
+Once ESLint v9.0.0 is released, you can start using the flat config file format without any additional configuration.

-To use `eslint.config.js` with ESLint v8, place a `eslint.config.js` file in the root of your project **or** set an `ESLINT_USE_FLAT_CONFIG` environment variable to `true`.
+To use flat config with ESLint v8, place a `eslint.config.js` file in the root of your project **or** set an `ESLINT_USE_FLAT_CONFIG` environment variable to `true`.

+## Things That Haven’t Changed between Configuration File Formats

+While the configuration file format has changed from eslintrc to flat config, the following has stayed the same:

+* Syntax for configuring rules
+* Processors
+* All functionality of ESLint.
+Just the way to configure it has changed.
+* The CLI
+* Global variables are configured the same way, but on a different property (see [Configuring Language Options](#configuring-language-options)).

 ## Key Differences between Configuration Formats

-A few of the most notable differences between the `.eslintrc` and `eslint.config.js` formats are the following:
+A few of the most notable differences between the eslintrc and flat config formats are the following:

 ### Importing Plugins and Custom Parsers

-#### .eslintrc

-String-based import system with the `plugins` property to load plugins and `extends` to load configurations from the plugins.
+Eslintrc files use string-based import system with the `plugins` property to load plugins and `extends` to load configurations from the plugins.

+Flat config files use CommonJS `requires()` or ESModule `import` to load plugins and custom parsers.

+#### eslintrc Example

 ```javascript
 // .eslintrc.js